Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: Abstract

 \section{Abstract}

-To address the computational challenges of Model Predictive Control (MPC), recent research has studied using imitation learning to approximate the MPC to a computationally efficient Deep Neural Network (DNN).
-However, this introduces a common issue in learning-based control, the simulation-to-reality (sim-to-real) gap, and Domain Randomization (DR) has been widely used to mitigate this gap by introducing perturbations in the source domain.
-However, DR inevitably leads to low data collection efficiency and an overly conservative control strategy.
-This study proposes a new control framework that addresses this issue from a control perspective inspired by Robust Tube MPC.
-The framework ensures the DNN operates in the same environment as the source domain, handling the sim-to-real gap with great data collection efficiency.
-Moreover, a parameter governor is introduced to address the DNN's inability to adapt to variations in model parameters, enabling the system to satisfy MPC constraints more robustly under changing conditions.
+To address the computational challenges of Model Predictive Control (MPC), recent research has studied using imitation learning to approximate MPC with a computationally efficient Deep Neural Network (DNN).
+However, this introduces a common issue in learning-based control, the simulation-to-reality (sim-to-real) gap.
+Inspired by Robust Tube MPC, this study proposes a new control framework that addresses this issue from a control perspective.
+The framework ensures the DNN operates in the same environment as the source domain, addressing the sim-to-real gap with great data collection efficiency.
+Moreover, an input refinement governor is introduced to address the DNN's inability to adapt to variations in model parameters, enabling the system to satisfy MPC constraints more robustly under parameter-changing conditions.
 The proposed framework was validated through two case studies: cart-pole control and vehicle collision avoidance control, which analyzed the principles of the proposed framework in detail and demonstrated its application to a vehicle control case.

-\makeAuthorInformation{ Manuscript received XX XX, XXXX; This work was supported by the BK21 FOUR Program of the National Research Foundation Korea (NRF) grant funded by the Ministry of Education (MOE), the Korea government (MSIT), Ministry of Trade, Industry and Energy (MOTIE, Korea), and Korea Evaluation Institute of Industrial Technology (KEIT).
-(No. RS-2024-00346702, No. 20023815, and No. 20018181)\\